hydra3333/Pi4NAS64/README.md

        enter the password we had set for the pi login, then enter it again when we see `Retype new SMB password:`
 8. After rebooting now, it's ready.
-   - try to connect to it from a PC or tablet using a Chrome browser, (where Pi4NAS below is the hostname of the Pi and xx.xx.xx.xx is the fixed IP address of the Pi)
+   - try to connect to it from a PC or tablet using a Chrome browser, (where Pi4NAS below is the hostname of the Pi and xx.xx.xx.xx is the fixed IPv4 address of the Pi)
      ```
      https://xx.xx.xx.xx/Pi4NAS
      https://xx.xx.xx.xx/mp4library
      ```
-     on the Pi itself, we can try the Chromium browser to at least see if it works (where Pi4NAS below is the hostname of the Pi and xx.xx.xx.xx is the fixed IP address of the Pi)
+     on the Pi itself, we can try the Chromium browser to at least see if it works (where Pi4NAS below is the hostname of the Pi and xx.xx.xx.xx is the fixed IPv4 address of the Pi)
      ```
      https://xx.xx.xx.xx/Pi4NAS
      https://xx.xx.xx.xx/mp4library